Behaviour (Pet Shop Boys album): Re-release

-Along with the rest of the group's first six studio albums, Behaviour was re-released as Behaviour/Further Listening: 1990–1991 in 2001.
+Along with the rest of the group's first six studio albums, Behaviour was re-released as Behaviour: Further Listening: 1990–1991 in 2001.
 The reissue was digitally remastered and accompanied with a second disc of B-sides, and some previously unreleased songs, recorded from 1990 to 1991.
-Notable songs on the second disc include "Miserablism", "DJ Culture", "Was It Worth It?" and the Ambient Mix of "Music for Boys".
+Notable songs on the second disc include "Miserablism", "DJ Culture", "Was It Worth It?" and the ambient mix of "Music for Boys".
 "Miserablism", a poignant satire of Morrissey, was intended for inclusion on Behaviour until the day it was sent for mastering.
-It later became the B-side to "Was It Worth It?" and was remixed by Moby for the 12-inch single; it was also on the limited edition version of the duo's 2003 compilation album PopArt: The Hits, in a remixed form.
+It later became the B-side to "Was It Worth It?" and was remixed by Moby for the 12-inch single; it was also on the limited-edition version of the duo's 2003 compilation album PopArt: The Hits, in a remixed form.
 "DJ Culture" and "Was It Worth It?" were the two singles recorded for the Pet Shop Boys' 1991 compilation album, Discography: The Complete Singles Collection.
-"Music for Boys" was originally credited as "Music for Boys Part 2" and was the B-side to "DJ Culture".
-The original B-side version can also be found on the 1995 compilation album Alternative.
-This reissue was re-released in 2018 along with the Further Listening editions of Very and Bilingual.
+"Music for Boys (ambient mix)" was one of two mixes of the song by Lowe; it was originally listed as "Music for Boys (part 2)" on the 12-inch single of "DJ Culture".
+The other mix can be found on the 1995 compilation album Alternative.

 Another re-release followed on 9 February 2009, under the title of Behaviour: Remastered.
 This version contains only the 10 tracks on the original.
+In 2018, a newly remastered edition of the two-disc Behaviour: Further Listening: 1990–1991 was released.